 The mining sector’s share of the South African economy is estimated to have been 6.8%, marginally down from the 7% of overall gross domestic product (GDP) recorded in 2016.
 This despite the fact that growth resumed from the dismal decline (-4.3%) in 2016 to an expansion of about 4.6% in 2017, contributing R312 billion to GDP.

 Among the nation's gold mines are two of the deepest mines in the world.
 The East Rand Mine, in Boksburg, extends to a depth of 3,585 metres (11,762 ft).
-An extension to the TauTona mine in Carltonville, brings the total depth to over 3,900 metres (12,800 ft) - breaking the current record by 127 feet (39 m).
+An extension to the TauTona mine in Carltonville brings the total depth to over 3,900 metres (12,800 ft) – breaking the previous record by 39 metres (127 feet).

-Coal mining in South Africa can be traced to the start of gold mining in the late 19th century.
+Coal mining in South Africa can be traced to the start of the gold mining process in the late 19th century.

 Demand began to grow exponentially as the country entered a period of industrialisation during and following World War 2.
-This included a major programme of building power stations, particularly on the coal fields of Witbank and Delmas, as well as in Secunda.
+This included a major programme of building power stations, particularly on the coal fields of Emalahleni (previously Witbank) and Delmas, as well as in Secunda.

 South African coal has a comparatively medium ash content, which can be reduced by washing before sale.
 Higher grades of final product are delivered to export markets with the lower grade product burned by Eskom’s specially designed power station boiler hearths.